Life As A Sondheim

 Sondheim Scholars on a field trip in Baltimore.

 Sondheim Public Affairs Scholars participate in activities together throughout the academic year.
-The year kicks off with a picnic where incoming scholars get to know one another and connect with the other cohorts of scholars.
-Each semester we go on field trips to attend artistic performances in Baltimore, usually plays with themes relevant to our work in improving society and participate in panel discussions with policy experts throughout Maryland.
-All Sondheim Scholars contribute to an annual day of service, participate in at least one semester of service-learning in the community, complete an internship and at the end of the academic year attend an annual event where we recognize our graduating seniors.
+The year kicks off with a social event where incoming scholars get to know one another and connect with the other cohorts of scholars.
+Each semester we go on field trips, such as to governmental institutions or to plays or museums with themes relevant to our work in improving society.
+We sponsor annual panel discussions with policy experts, and all Sondheim Scholars contribute to an annual day of service.
+At the end of each academic year, we celebrate our graduating seniors.
+Our student Steering Committee organizes additional community-building social events, including the first-year retreat.
+First-year Sondheim Scholars (and often older ones too) participate in service-learning in the community, while students complete an internship and at least one other experiential learning activity (such as study abroad, a formal research experience, or another internship) before graduation.

 Advising